 I made a critical error.
 I asked, “How’s it going?”

 I should have known better than to ask, really.
 Recent comprehensive studies show that new teacher attrition is an alarming 17% after 5 years.
+Teacher burnout is a monster best kept at bay with both arms.
 We know that involving new teachers in communication and decision-making is empowering, and helps to keep teachers in the profession.
 Support is why we created a mentoring program.
-The mentors probably knew better than to ask “How’s it going?” in March, a question designed to make young teachers pine for a job waiting tables at Denny’s.
+The mentors themselves probably knew better than to ask “How’s it going?” in March, a question designed to make young teachers pine for a job waiting tables at Denny’s.

 A veteran teacher, Julia Bauer*, spoke up.
 She quietly offered a litany of woe and exhaustion: restless students, insufficient time for curriculum, field experiences, state testing and more, the details of which echo in all teachers’ experiences.
 Raised eyebrows and meaningful eye contact around the now-silent table spoke clearly: they all felt the same way.

 It is times like these that we have to intentionally work to focus on the “long game.”
 This term, often applied to politics, applies to any endeavor when a larger goal can only be accomplished after a series of strategic maneuvers and even tactical losses.
 Education is the ultimate long game.
-We meet students as children, in mind and body, and, 6 years later, send them into the world as adults.
+We middle school and high school folks meet students as children, in mind and body, and, 4 or 6 years later, send them into the world as adults.
 In between, there is a lot of important work to be done.
 It is hard work, and it can be messy.

 I was upset that a mentor was the one to express this note of doom; I should have been thankful.
 She was articulating what the younger teachers were thinking, and allowing us to feel this way out loud and together.
 The teaching career is a hard one.
 Teaching is much like parenting, and March is much like a week of lost nights’ sleep with a colicky infant.
 One could easily look at March and decide it is not all worth it, because, honestly, if it was March all year long, it might be unbearable.